NekoOkto/mascon-translator/README.md

 - **Profile management**
   Create, switch, copy, and delete configuration profiles for different controllers and/or games.
 - **Multi-language support**
-  Menus and messages are available in 16+ languages (translations are AI-generated).
+  Menus and messages are available in 16+ languages **(note: translations are AI-generated. there may be missing or incorrect translations)**.

 - **Output mode selection**
   Choose between Arrow Keys, Mouse Scroll, or Lever-to-Key output modes.